tIdiRh australia 2021

 - Willing and able to pay; $950 AUD course fee, personal travel expenses (round-trip, ground transportation, accommodation, and evening meals) and attend and actively participate in the entire online and in-person training institute, if accepted.

-- Researchers based in Australia (to enable in-person attendance at the face-to-face workshop).
+- Researchers based in Australia or New Zealand (to enable in-person attendance at the face-to-face workshop).

 - Preference will be given to applicants who demonstrate experience with—or potential for—working effectively in trans-disciplinary teams and who have strong partnerships with—or are embedded within—health care delivery, public health, or community-based networks.